Why are you gaining weight – part 4

 Low thyroid function Thyroid levels will be the first hormone your doctor will test for if you complain of unwanted weight gain.
 Chances are your TSH (thyroid stimulating hormone) level will test normal and your doctor will feel this rules out low thyroid as a contributing cause.
 But there is more to know about thyroid hormone test results.
 Let me explain.

-Here are the most common early symptoms or signs of low thyroid function Sensitivity to cold; hands and / or feet often or usually cold Can put on weight easily Feel tired in daytime when resting Face puffy / eyelids swollen in the morning Trouble getting up in the morning or anxiety / depressed mood upon waking High cholesterol or high blood pressure Memory problems or impaired concentration; nervousness, depression, or bipolar Frequent colds, sore throat, ear ache, or other infections Dry skin / thick skin; brittle, thick, or weak nails / excessive hair loss Constipation, abdominal bloating or colitis symptoms
+Here are the most common early symptoms or signs of low thyroid function Sensitivity to cold; hands and/or feet often or usually cold Can put on weight easily Feeling tired in the daytime when resting Face puffy / eyelids swollen in the morning Trouble getting up in the morning or anxiety / depressed mood upon waking High cholesterol or high blood pressure Memory problems or impaired concentration; nervousness, depression, or bipolar Frequent colds, sore throat, ear ache, or other infections Dry skin / thick skin; brittle, thick, or weak nails / excessive hair loss Constipation, abdominal bloating or colitis symptoms.

-Low thyroid function is easily corrected with natural thyroid hormone replacement, prescribed from a doctor knowledgeable in this area.
+Low thyroid function is easily corrected with natural thyroid hormone replacement, prescribed by a doctor knowledgeable in this area.

-In my next blog I’ll explain the effects of excess cortisol from stress and now this will put on weight.
+In my next blog, I’ll explain the effects of excess cortisol from stress and how this will put on weight.